 The use of beads was introduced to the Wixarika region in the 20' century, and since then this material has also evolved.
 Originally, beads were larger and did not have the uniformity of present-day beads.
 Today, they can be found in different sizes and in an incredible variety of colors.
 Some craftsmen, however, make high-quality collectors' artworks using Czechoslovakian beads, which are smaller, and of course more expensive.

 Colored beads are also used by the Huichols to make bracelets, chokers, bags, belts, and earrings, originally meant to complement the traditional garments of men, women, and children.
-In Wixarika clothing, we can appreciate how the cross-point embroidery is also a way of representing their cosmogony: in it you can observe their patterns, animals, sacred plants, and landscapes.
+In Wixarika clothing, we can appreciate how the cross-point embroidery is also a way of representing their cosmogony: in it, you can observe their patterns, animals, sacred plants, and landscapes.

 When you look closely at the embroidery on the huerurri, Huichol men's traditional cotton pants, or on the kutuni, their long, open-sided shirt, you discover a world where each stitch and each design recreates this people's cosmogony.
-The embroideries on their garments are so important to them that you can even find nierikas requesting the god's fine embroidery work.
+The embroideries on their garments are so important to them that you can even find nierikas requesting god's fine embroidery work.

 Embroiderers put their soul into each creation, stylizing in their own fashion elements that are common to all.
 The deer, for example, incarnates goodness; the eagle, associated with the sun, is the planet's supporter; the snake represents the rain; lightning, movement.
 Not all the elements have a divine significance but are instead the representation of daily life.
 Dogs, horses, chickens, turkeys, worms, leaves, butterflies, and an endless array of other images enrich the whole.

 Using this same mysticism, the Huichols craft their masks, whose ritual use is restricted to the Easter week festivities.
 The carving of their masks is not very elaborate.
 Some are painted, others have horsehair beards.
-Some are decorated with ritual designs, with representations of their main gods, such as Tatei Werika Wimari, the two-headed eagle who keeps watch over the Earth and the Heavens, or the peyote, with its five basic colors, which are the same as those of corn, their main staple: yellow, blue, red, white, and black.
+Some are decorated with ritual designs, with representations of their main gods, such as Tatei Werika Wimari, the two-headed eagle who keeps watching over the Earth and the Heavens, or the peyote, with its five basic colors, which are the same as those of corn, their main staple: yellow, blue, red, white, and black.

 On the contrary, the bead-decorated masks are just handicrafts mainly made to be sold and thus to support their 8 families.
-The same can be said of some wood carvings, like a the zoomorphic figures covered with multicolored bead patterns, like jaguars, iguanas, deer, and snakes, all of them, modern and colorful creations of the Huichol people's great imagination.
+The same can be said of some wood carvings, like the zoomorphic figures covered with multicolored bead patterns, like jaguars, iguanas, deer, and snakes, all of them, modern and colorful creations of the Huichol people's great imagination.

 These are, like all Wirarika art, silent but richly visual manifestations of a profound millenary tradition turned into multi-colored art.